Law School Application Materials

 Most law school applications require 2–3 letters of recommendation is standard, but applicants should always check each school’s specific requirements.

 When asking someone to write a letter of recommendation, do so in person if at all possible—and be sure to ask your recommenders early in the application process.
 Only ask individuals who know you well enough to write a meaningful reference.
-Provide your recommenders with appropriate details such as a transcript, resume/CV, an example of your class work, or any accomplishments, special projects or promotions, and any relevant details on the law schools you are applying to.
+Provide your recommenders with appropriate details such as a transcript, resume/CV, an example of your class work, any accomplishments, special projects, or promotions, and any relevant details on the law schools you are applying to.
 Letters that are detailed and specific are usually more valuable to your candidacy.

 The Center for Career Education maintains a reference letter mailing service for all students and alums.
 Check with our Administrative Assistant to open a file.
 Any letters of recommendation for health professions should go to the Office of Fellowships and Pre-Professional Advising.